← Back to blog

 Quick overview

 This guide breaks down the top 13 AI agent builder platforms of 2026, how to evaluate them, and where each fits in enterprise adoption.
-We compared and evaluated these solutions to make it easy to find and evaluate the perfect AI agent builder platform for your enterprise.
+We compared and evaluated these solutions to make it easy to find your fit.
+We also include the open-source personal AI assistant category, increasingly relevant for individual operators inside the enterprise who want their own working assistant rather than a slice of an org-wide multi-agent stack.

 Top 6 agent builder shortlist